portalzine/cubicfusion-suitecrm-webhooks/README.md

 ## Installation

 1. Before installation, you should make a backup copy of the current system files!
 2. To install, you need to download the latest version of the module.
+Check the release area or pull from the module_build branch.
 3. In SuiteCRM open the Module Loader (Admin -> Module Loader)
 4. Upload package archive
 5. Click to install.